-Each of the Special Repertory Ensembles is conducted by an expert in the field.
+Each of the Special Repertory Ensembles sponsored by the Department of Music is conducted by an expert in the field.
 All of the ensemble directors are active and acclaimed performers in the Chicago area, and many have performing careers that stretch throughout the United States and around the world.
-Each of the Special Repertoire Ensembles holds its own set of auditions and/or invitational open houses at the beginning of the academic year.
+Each of the groups holds its own set of auditions and/or invitational open houses at the beginning of the academic year.
 In some cases, membership is open to musicians with no prior experience in the genre.
 See individual ensemble listings for more information.

 Student Coordinator: Lester Hu

 The Early Music Ensemble is an historically-oriented performance and study group led by members of the Newberry Consort, Ensemble-in-Residence at the University of Chicago.
 Participation in the group is open to anyone in the University community with music-reading experience; private lessons and coaching in voice and early instruments are available through the Newberry Consort, in conjunction with EME membership.
 EME repertoire is drawn from 15th- to 17th-century sources, with special emphasis on historically-informed performance practices such as reading from original notation, improvisation, and ornamentation.
 The Early Music Ensemble also provides a forum for undergraduate majors and graduate students in Music who wish to explore musical traditions and repertories particular to their scholarly research.
 Collaborations with professional performers take place through the year, culminating in the Early Music Ensemble’s year-end spring concert.

 In lieu of auditions, the Early Music Ensemble hosts an annual Open House for interested musicians in the beginning of Autumn Quarter.
 All interested musicians as well as intrigued novices are invited to attend.

 - Tuesday, May 8 at 7:30 p.m., Rockefeller Chapel

 - Tuesdays 5:15-6:45 p.m., Logan Center, Rooms 502 and 703